The Social Insurance Number (SIN) Code of Practice

 Your employees don't need to show you physical proof of their SIN.
 They don't need to provide their SIN card or confirmation letter to you.

 Only employers may verify an employee’s SIN from the Social Insurance Number program.
-Payroll service providers cannot contact us to verify a SIN as they are not the employer.
+Payroll service providers can’t contact us to verify a SIN because they’re not the employer.
 Still, payroll service providers must receive the employees’ SINs.
 This is to fulfil their roles and duties to their client or the employer.

 There should be a contractual agreement between the payroll service provider and the employer to explain this need.
-These agencies must adhere to this Code of Practice.
+These agencies must adhere to the SIN Code of Practice.

 Many people use a nickname, middle name or another name.
 You must ensure that you identify your employees correctly.
 You should record your employee’s legal name.
 You may remind employees that their SIN record should reflect their current legal name.